BLIPs: Bayesian Learned Interatomic Potentials: Methods

 \paragraph{Variational Posterior:} To train the model, we introduce a variational posterior distribution over the weights, conditioned on the input features (initial node representations $\mathbf{h}^0$ and edge attributes $a_{ij}$).
 This allows the model to capture input-dependent uncertainty more accurately.
 Formally, we factorise the posterior as:

 where $\bm{\phi}$ denotes the parameters of the approximate distribution.
 Following~\citet{coscia2025barnn}, we employ an efficient parameterisation based on Variational Dropout~\citep{kingma2015variational}, which enables scalable inference in large MPNN architectures thanks to the local-reparametrization trick \citep{kingma2015variational} (see Algorithm \ref{alg:reparam_trick}).
 Specifically, in each message-passing layer $l$, the message and update functions can be parametrised by a multi-layer perceptron (MLP), which may consist of multiple successive linear layers.
 For example, the message function at layer $l$ could be represented as an MLP with $S$ linear layers.
 We model the weights of each such internal linear layer $s = 1, \dots, S$ using a Gaussian distribution\footnote{We assume the same number of internal layers for both message and update networks for notational simplicity, though the approach trivially generalises.
 We also factorise across this dimension.}:

 where $\bm{\theta}^M_{ls}$ and $\bm{\theta}^U_{ls}$ are the mean weights of the message and update networks, respectively, and the squaring is applied element-wise.
-The \emph{variational adaptive dropout} coefficients $\alpha_l$ and $\beta_l$ are input-dependent:
+The \emph{variational adaptive dropout} coefficients $\alpha_l$ and $\beta_l$ are input-dependent: {